X16Community/x16-docs/X16 Reference - 12 - Hardware.md

 |   +12V |  59 |\[ \]| 60 | -12V  |

-Pins IO3-IO7 should be active when the CPU addresses specific ports in the External Address I/O range.
-That range extends from $9F60-$9FFF.
+To simplify address decoding, pins IO3-IO7 are active for specific, 32-byte address ranges.

 | Address     | Description
 |-------------|------------------
-| $9F60-$9FFF | External device block
+| $9F60-$9FFF | Expansion port I/O range
 | $9F60-$9F7F | IO3
 | $9F80-$9F9F | IO4
 | $9FA0-$9FBF | IO5
 | $9FC0-$9FDF | IO6
 | $9FE0-$9FFF | IO7

-This simplifies address decoding, as you only need to decode address lines 0-4.

-**Implementation Note**: I/O ports are shared across all 4 slots, and users will likely use more than one card at the same time.
-To avoid conflicts, I/O cards should allow the user to select the block(s) the card uses.
-We suggest using DIP switches or jumpers to route the corresponding IO line to your chips' CS pins.
+Expansion boards should allow the user to select their desired I/O bank with jumpers or DIP switches, to prevent conflicts with other devices.

+SCL and SDA pins are shared with the i2c connector on j9 and can be used to access i2c peripherals on cartridges or expansion cards.

+ROMB0-ROMB7 are connected to the ROM bank latch at address $01.
+Values 0-31 ($00-$1F) address the on-board ROM chips, and 32-255 are itended for expansion ROM or RAM chips.
+This allows for a total of 3.5MB of address space in the $C000-FFFF address range.

+AUDIO_L and AUDIO_R are routed to the J10, the audio option header.

+The other pins are connected to the system bus and directly to the 65C02 processor.

 ### User Port Header